MIRAvzw/qt-brisa/doc/docSource/installation/index.rst

 .. module: installation
     :synopsis: Installation and Compilation

-This section explains how to compile and install qt-BRisa in the supported platforms.
+This section explains how to compile and install Qt BRisa in the supported platforms.

 .. toctree::
     :numbered: